digitsensitive/juno/README.md

 }
 ```

-> Be aware: Currently you can only load one spritesheet.
+> Be aware: Currently you can only load one sheet (spritesheet and Tileset together)

 **How do I load my JSON map?**